samandar-me/samandar-me/README.md

 ## Glad to see you here ! 💫
-I am an Android Developer 💻 with half a year of experience.
-Being an Android Developer allows me to not only develop client-facing apps, but also develop them with state-of-the-art backend support. 🚁
-I specialize in building robust backends that do all the heavy  lifting for your application.
-I love designing systems that are lightweight yet powerful, distributed yet synchronized, and beautiful yet efficient.
-I can also frequently apply system designs, databases, security, servers, optimization, as well as forward-looking technologies such as Clean Architecture and KMM
+I am an Android developer 💻 with half a year of experience.
+Being an Android Developer allows me to not only develop client-facing apps, but also develop them with state-of-the-art backend support. 🚁 I specialize in creating robust backends for your app that do all the heavy lifting. 🔥 I love designing applications that are lightweight yet powerful, distributed yet synchronized, and beautiful yet efficient.
+I can use Jetpack Compose, Kotlin Coroutines, databases, security, servers, optimization, as well as promising technologies such as Clean Architecture and KMM🌟

 <br/>